PranshuSrivastava/aboutcode/README.md

 ### What is AboutCode

-AboutCode is a suite of tools to uncover data ... about software and code:
+AboutCode is a suite of tools to get crucial information  about software and code:

  - Where does it come from?
  - What is its license?
- - Is it secure, maintained, well coded?
+ - Is it secure, well maintained, well written?

-These are important questions when there are millions of free and open source software components available on the web.
+This information is critical when there is a plethora of free and open source software components available on the web.

 ### Documentation Build Status